ev2-1/minetest-go/README.md

 - basic media announce using mth http files (`basic_media`) Will probably be renamed to `http_media` and `basic_media` will be "normal" mt-protocol

+### Things that are broken

 - nodemetas from json file (`json_nodemeta`) for documentation please wait or contact me (TODO)
+  - well it works, just the dumper programm requires a broken buildroot for mt-multiserver-proxy

 # Thanks to